-The goal is for all CAEP students, including noncredit ESL and Adult High School students to receive advising from Student Support Services.
+The ultimate goal is for all CAEP students, including noncredit ESL and Adult High School students to receive advising, coaching and counseling from Student Support Services.

 In 2018 - 2019, 901 meetings took place with Adult High School / GED / Bilingual GED students out of 526 unduplicated students in these programs.
 This means that on average each student visited SSS 1.71 times.